lincheney/nsb/README.md

 (or `include:FILE` to load more rules from a file).
 Note that the connection strategy is evaluated quite early so many filters in the spec will not work properly.
-Realistically you should be able to use `~dst ...` to match on the `ip:port` and provided there was a corresponding DNS query `~d ...` to match on the hostname.
+Realistically you should be able to use `~dst ...` to match on the `ip:port` and, provided there was a corresponding DNS query, `~d ...` to match on the hostname.

 For example, making an FTP connection:
 ```bash